Is It OK to Use ChatGPT and AI Chatbots at University?

 It is a powerful tool, certainly, but can it replace rigorous academic writing?
 Even if it can, is it ethical?

 “ChatGPT is appealing to students because it can create text quickly and easily that seems well-written.
-However, it cannot produce the original ideas and deep analysis that professors expect from students,” said Rachel Yee Quill, director of teaching and learning for academic affairs at Shorelight.
+However, it cannot produce the original ideas and deep analysis that professors expect from students,” said Rachel Yee Quill, formerly the director of teaching and learning for academic affairs at Shorelight.
 “US university faculty expect students to submit academic work that includes only their own words and ideas along with ideas from sources that are cited properly.
-Since ChatGPT text is neither students’ words nor their ideas, using it is considered plagiarism, which is a serious violation of university academic integrity codes.”
+Since the text is neither students’ words nor their ideas, using it is considered plagiarism, which is a serious violation of university academic integrity codes.”

 So, What Is ChatGPT?